Kawinrv/hodlinfo/README.md

-HODLINFO
 HODLINFO  is a web application that provides real-time cryptocurrency data.

 ## Project Structure